WebRTC security: Are truly decentralized and private calls possible?

 }

-Normally the SDP and all connections strings are sent to the signalling server, that forwards them to each peer.
+Normally the SDP and all connections strings are sent to the signaling server, that forwards them to each peer.
 In response each peer sends its own SDP string and a list of ICE candidates.
 Our idea was to encode them into URLs and exchange them over a end-to-end encrypted secret chat (Telegram, WhatsApp etc.).
-This is more work for the user but also more privacy, since we do not send IP adresses and session passwords to the central signalling server.
+This is more work for the user but also more privacy, since we do not send IP addresses and session passwords to the central signaling server.

 Hiding real IP addresses